LeMaker Documentation

 What power supply do I need?

-Minimum 5V 2A for Banana Pi/Pro, 5V 2.5A for HiKey boards.
+Minimum 5V 2A for Banana Pi and Pro, 5V 2.5A for HiKey boards.
 Use quality supplies with stable voltage; cheap adapters cause mysterious failures.

 Can I use any microSD card?